UWPCE-PythonCert/PythonCertDevel/source/modules/Git.rst

       origin  https://github.com/UWPCE-PythonCert/IntroPython-2017.git (push)

-   This shows that the local repo on my machine *originated* from the one in the UWPCE-PythonCert gitHub account (it shows up twice, because I there is a shortcut for both fetch from and push to this remote)
+   This shows that the local repo on my machine *originated* from the one in the UWPCE-PythonCert gitHub account (it shows up twice, because there is a shortcut for both fetch from and push to this remote)

 .. rst-class:: build